Real Estate 101 - Real Estate Principles » Fall 2021 » Chapter 3 Quiz

 When determining the starting time for a mechanic’s lien, it is important to know when the work began, known as the:

-A. period of improvement.
+A. scheme of improvements.

 B. start-stop period.